4elta/recon/README.md

                         maximum time in seconds each scan is allowed to take (default: 3600) -n, --dry-run         do not run any command; just create/update the 'commands.csv' file -f, --filter key=regex [key=regex ...]
-                        only scan specific services that match all provided filters for host/protocol/port/service; existing result files will be overwritten
+                        only scan specific services that match all provided filters ('key' can be 'host', 'protocol', 'port' or 'service'); existing result files will be overwritten
   -y, --overwrite-results
                         overwrite existing result files -d, --delimiter character